 Parents are rejoicing because it’s almost time for their kids to go back to school.
 But the kids may not be clicking their heels in anticipation.
 For some, the back to school season means a return to the daily grind.
 For others, going back to school can be scary.
 Some have worries about a new teacher, fear of getting picked on, or general uneasiness about the unknown.

-So I’ve gathered up 10 books that will help foster excitement for returning to school.
+So I’ve gathered up 10 books for back to school that will help foster excitement for returning to school.

 10 Books for Back to School